 We parked somewhere near Neeltje-Jans, an artificial island at one end that’s also used as an education center and a base for maintenance works.
 (This is the section on the bottom-right of the top-most image of this post.
 It’s totally free to park here and also free to get in on one of the nearby barriers.)

 We proceeded to walk up to the highway to get into one of the barriers… as we were walking up the path, I was already in awe.
 Sure they were old, but they were HUGE!
 My friend’s dad is an engineer so he launched into a short ‘tour guide’ spree as he gave us more information about these storm surge barriers (the other information I acquired below are from sources online and the education center).
-The facts:

 - The dam is designed to last more than 200 years